-The activity of antioxidant enzyme CAT was significantly decreased in SD group when compared with control rats.
-As shown in Fig. 4A, ABA at 10 μg/rat and Bic+ABA (10 μg/rat) were able to increase CAT activity in SD group.
-Moreover, there were significant increases in the activity of pro-oxidant biomarker H2O2 and MDA concentration in the cerebral cortex of SD group as compared to control.
-However, post-treatment of SD rats with ABA (10 μg/rat) or Bic+ABA significantly attenuated H2O2 activity and MDA level in the cerebral cortex (Fig. 4B and 4C).
-0,
+The activity of the antioxidant enzyme CAT was significantly decreased in the SD group when compared with control rats.
+As shown in Fig. 4A, ABA at 10 $\mu$ g/rat and Bic+ABA (10 $\mu$ g/rat) were able to increase CAT activity in the SD group.
+Moreover, there were significant increases in the activity of pro-oxidant biomarker H2O2 and MDA concentration in the cerebral cortex of the SD group as compared to the control group.
+However, post-treatment of SD rats with ABA (10 $\mu$ g/rat) or Bic+ABA significantly attenuated H2O2 activity and MDA level in the cerebral cortex (Fig. 4B and 4C).